semanticpy/owlreadyL/doc/sparql.rst

  * The STORID(iri) function returns the integer Store-ID used by Owlready in the quadstore for representing the entity.

-INSERT and DELETE queries can have a GROUP BY, HAVING and/or ORDER BY clauses.
+In Owlready, INSERT and DELETE queries can have a GROUP BY, HAVING and/or ORDER BY clauses.
 This is normally not allowed by the SPARQL specification.

 Prepare SPARQL queries